The Basis Invariant Flavor Puzzle: Discussion and Comments

 \item Using orthogonal projection operators automatically tracks the origin of the invariants from specific contraction of covariants.
 Specific alignment of covariants is in one-to-one relation with a corresponding relation between the basis invariants~\cite{Merle:2011vy,Bento:2020jei}.
 The importance of the relative alignment of basis covariant quantities for the detection of flavor symmetries is known from 2HDM~\cite{Ivanov:2005hg, Nishi:2006tg, Maniatis:2006fs, Maniatis:2007vn, Ferreira:2010yh} as well as 3HDM~\cite{Ivanov:2018ime,Ivanov:2019kyh,deMedeirosVarzielas:2019rrp}.
 It is clear that the alignment of covariants will also play an important role in classifying and detecting all possible flavor symmetries in the parameter space of the SM.

-\item Thinking about the alignment of covariants in the SM also leads the way to investigate symmetries of the invariants under $u\leftrightarrow d$ exchange.
-Interestingly such ``custodial flavor'' transformations are usually not considered as flavor symmetries in the sense that they are not subgroups of $\mathrm{SU}(3)_{Q_\mathrm{L}}\otimes\mathrm{SU}(3)_{u_\mathrm{R}}\otimes\mathrm{SU}(3)_{d_\mathrm{R}}$ (under which the basis invariants are, by construction, invariant).
-The behavior of invariants under permutation of up- and down-sector structures is an analysis tool to detect flavor symmetry and ``custodial flavor'' symmetry violation beyond the usually considered subgroups of $\mathrm{SU}(3)_{Q_\mathrm{L}}\otimes\mathrm{SU}(3)_{u_\mathrm{R}}\otimes\mathrm{SU}(3)_{d_\mathrm{R}}$.
+\item Thinking about the alignment of covariants in the SM also leads the way to investigate symmetries of the invariants under $u\leftrightarrow d$ exchange.\footnote{ This does not necessarily have to be a discrete transformation but could also be a continuous rotation -- a three-generation generalization of the flavor isospin $\mathrm{SU}(2)$.} Interestingly such ``custodial flavor'' transformations are usually not considered as flavor symmetries in the sense that they are not subgroups of $\mathrm{SU}(3)_{Q_\mathrm{L}}\otimes\mathrm{SU}(3)_{u_\mathrm{R}}\otimes\mathrm{SU}(3)_{d_\mathrm{R}}$ (under which the basis invariants are, by construction, invariant).
+Note that the whole HS and PL construction of sec.~\ref{sec:construction} is automatically symmetric under the exchange of $u\leftrightarrow d$, simply because up and down sectors transform in identical representations under $\mathrm{SU}(3)_{Q_\mathrm{L}}$ flavor basis changes.
+By contrast, the basis invariants do generally not obey the $u\leftrightarrow d$ exchange symmetry and this is specifically the case for the experimentally determined invariants, see tab.~\ref{tab:invariants}.\footnote{ Requesting exact $u\leftrightarrow d$ exchange symmetry would imply $Y_u=Y_d$, hence $H_u=H_d$, and consequently $I_{01}=I_{10}$, $I_{02}=I_{20}=I_{11}$, $I_{03}=I_{30}=I_{21}=I_{12}$, factorization of $I_{22}$ into smaller invariants, and $I_{33}=0$, i.e.\ absence of CP violation.
+Note that $u\leftrightarrow d$ symmetry would \textit{not} automatically imply saturation of the inequalities eq.~\eqref{eq:23} and~\eqref{eq:29}, see discussion in app.~\ref{app:inner_product}.} Hence, the behavior of invariants under permutation of up- and down-sector structures is an analysis tool to detect flavor symmetry and ``custodial flavor'' symmetry violation beyond the usually considered subgroups of $\mathrm{SU}(3)_{Q_\mathrm{L}}\otimes\mathrm{SU}(3)_{u_\mathrm{R}}\otimes\mathrm{SU}(3)_{d_\mathrm{R}}$.
 In this respect, we note that our choice of orthogonal invariants are either symmetric under up- and down-sector exchange or are simply being pairwisely permuted (which allows to form $u\leftrightarrow d$ symmetric and anti-symmetric combinations).
-While the various quartic invariants are all $u\leftrightarrow d$ even, the $u\leftrightarrow d$ anti-symmetric combinations of invariants such as $\hat{I}_{21}-\hat{I}_{12}$ seem to be particularly relevant to explore the custodial flavor symmetry breaking.
+While the various quartic invariants are all $u\leftrightarrow d$ even, the $u\leftrightarrow d$ anti-symmetric combinations of invariants such as $\hat{I}_{21}-\hat{I}_{12}$ seem to be particularly relevant to explore the custodial flavor symmetry breaking (see also the discussion in footnote~\ref{foot:flavor}).
 Also the Jarlskog invariant is odd under $u\leftrightarrow d$, hence, even under the combined transformation of CP and $u\leftrightarrow d$, providing a link of CP and flavor transformations that shall also be further studied.